If you’ve used the Brother P-Touch Editor for Windows or Mac, you may have noticed the following print modes:

 “Why not use this option all the time?”

 The down side to printing with the higher speed is the reduction in quality.
-This isn’t on purpose, but it is a side effect of printing really quickly.
-The printhead just can’t keep up.
+This isn’t on purpose, but it is a side effect of printing really quickly due to the fact that the printhead just can’t keep up.

 This mode slows the printer down so that more pixels can be laid down in a smaller area.
 For example: instead of a 100×100 pixel square, it will print a 100×200 pixel square.
 It can’t magically squeeze more pixels onto the printhead X axis, but it can allow the printhead to print more pixels on the Y axis.